Miracles-Creators/YourCow/README.md

 ### 🛡️ Garaga — Zero-Knowledge Proofs

 ZK proof of funding threshold ("this lot raised ≥ X% of its target") without revealing investor counts or exact amounts.
 Built with **Noir circuits** compiled to Ultra Honk proofs, verified on-chain via a Garaga Cairo verifier.

+### 🔍 ZK and Privacy in This Project

+- ZK (Noir + bb + Garaga) is used on Starknet for fundraising-threshold proofs in the Garaga module.
+- Tongo is used for privacy-preserving share transfers on Starknet.
+- Chainlink CRE uses `ConfidentialHTTPClient` to fetch private lot/business data securely.

 ---